Sissaz/mcdonalds-india-menu/README.md

 # ✨| Insight
 - Fast food are foods rich in simple carbohydrates, salt, fat and artificial preservatives.
 - Some of the menu items exceed the indicated amount per day of sodium, cholesterol and energy.
 This could lead to serious consequences such as hypertension, heart disease and obesity.
+- Items from the Burger Menu have the most cholesterol amount, and the Beverages Menu items have the least.
+However, when it comes to Total Sugar, the Beverages Menu Items take the lead.
+- The Recommended Dietary Allowance for Sodium is about 2000 g, but some Items from Vegetarian Menu come very close to that.
+So, dont mistake the name "Vegetarian" with "Healthy".

 # 📊 | Data Cleaning and Preparation